Smurf/dockerpilot/README.md

 * The container **does not** pass webcams through as-is. **Modify `run.sh` to pass through USB devices such as panda and webcams!**

+* You must be in the docker group.

 ## Requirements

 * CUDA Capable GPU